Golden Horizon current position

 For summer 2020, Star Clippers planned for Flying Clipper cruises in Europe (Mediterranean).
 Following a Transatlantic repositioning crossing, during winter 2020-2021, the sailship was planned to operate cruises in the Caribbean.

 Golden Horizon ship's Inaugural Cruise in 2021 was initially scheduled for May 1st, but later rescheduled for July 1st (both leaving from Harwich).
 Tradewind Voyages' Northern Europe 2021 itinerary program includes ports and destinations in the UK, Iceland, Norway (Svalbard Islands, Norwegian Fjords), Baltic ports (also St Petersburg Russia).

 The Baltic itineraries have durations 7-14-21-days and are all roundtrips from the UK.
 Select voyages are 10- and 11-days in length.
 The ex-UK program (May through September 2021) has a total of 9 itineraries, including 7 from Harwich (England) and 2 from Greenock-Glasgow (Scotland).

 Other destinations to be served by Tradewind Voyages with SV Golden Horizon (SV=sailing vessel) include Asia, South Pacific, Australia-New Zealand, Arctic.

-Next table shows Golden Horizon's cruise schedule for 2021-2022, which was eventually canceled.
+Next table shows Golden Horizon's schedule for 2021-2022, which was eventually canceled.

 |Departure Date||Itinerary (Theme+Ports)||Prices pp (GBP)|